 And it’s likely that Meghan will be keen to put her own stamp on the former bachelor pad, as the Duchess of Cambridge did when she and William lived there when they were first engaged.

-Catherine and William moved into the cottage shortly after their engagement announcement, and it was the couple’s very first home together.
-It’s thought that the Duchess was quick to refurbish the house when they moved in, updating the fixtures and changing the décor to suit her tastes.
+Catherine and William moved into the home shortly after they got married, and it’s thought that the Duchess was quick to refurbish the house when they moved in, updating the fixtures and changing the décor to suit her tastes.

 Pictures of her Toronto home on her social media show a relaxed, bohemian décor, with plenty of comfy blankets, beige furniture, and an abundance of flowers.